the-bos/the-bos.github.io/_posts/2025-06-17-the-3t-framework-for-evals.markdown

 Of course, there are a whole lot more to evals than I've covered here.

 Getting a genuinely good example dataset, though seemingly straightforward on the surface, might be your biggest bottleneck.
-Treat this as a chance to get creative, whether it's crowdsourcing diverse examples from your colleagues, or polishing and annotating the production examples from your online evals.
+Treat it as a creative challenge: crowdsource diverse examples from teammates, polish real queries from production, and annotate them with care.

-You also will probably want many more evaluators beyond 3T (+ Taste + Trust), to really capture the context, domain knowledge, or subject matter expertise that makes _your_ agent a real specialist, and gives your organization a real upper hand.
+You'll probably also want many more evaluators beyond 3T (+ Taste + Trust), to really capture the context, domain knowledge, or subject matter expertise that makes _your_ agent a real specialist, and gives your organization a real upper hand.

-And I didn't even _mention_ the trials and tribulations of doing actual, hardcore Eval-Driven Development, an evals-oriented extension of Test-Driven Development.
+And then there’s Eval-Driven Development: the eval-oriented cousin of Test-Driven Development.
-(I might touch on this in a following post, but please read up on it if you haven't already!)
+It’s a powerful practice that deserves a post of its own.
+Let me know if you'd like a deep dive, but in the meantime, it's absolutely worth reading up on.

-But, if you can get to a place where your agent nails the 3T framework on a rich, representative set of examples, your agent will be in great shape.
+If you can get to a place where your agent nails the 3T framework on a rich, representative set of examples, your agent will be in great shape.

 And your users will _love_ it.